FailAcademy/learning/adp-vancouver/_slides/week-01/03-async-javascript.md

 # What We've Learned

-* How to recognize asynchrony
+- How to recognize asynchrony
-* What stacks and queues are
+- What stacks and queues are
-* How the event loop relates to asynchrony in JS
+- How the event loop relates to asynchrony in JS
-* What parallelism and concurrency are
-* What callbacks (and callback hell) are
+- What callbacks (and callback hell) are
-* How to use Promises
+- How to use Promises
-* How to use `async`/`await`
+- How to use `async`/`await`

 ---